PMunch/notifishower/README.md

   --format <format>                         Sets the layout of the notification --padding <number>                        The default padding for '-' in a pattern --timeout <number>                        Close the notification after a number of seconds

+Mode:
+  Notifishower was originally made to show notifications on screen.
+However its customisability quickly led it to be useful for other things.
+With the mode switch you are able to tell notifishower to display in different modes.
+The mode can be one of "notification", "desktop", "window", or "dock".
+  Notification is the default, and will show a borderless window that draws on top of everything else.
+Desktop does the same, but draws underneath all other windows, effectively acting as a desktop widget.
+Window is a typical window, and is under full control of the WM.
+And finally dock will request an edge of the monitor where windows don't show and display there.

+Piping input:
+  With the pipe variants of text and images you can update the content of fields passed to the notification.
+Particularily useful for docks or desktop widgets.
+  The input is polled by select and each line read and used as the input.
+  Because of this it is a good idea to make a FIFO instead of passing a file so that the contents won't accumulate.

 Positions and widths:
   X and Y positions can be the position on the monitor to display the